Stratification for Nonlinear Semidefinite Programming: Preliminaries

-We say ``an'' IED of $A$, rather than ``the'' IED of $A$, since the matrix $P\in\mathcal{O}^n(A)$ is generally not unique.
-This nonuniqueness will be taken into account throughout the paper.
-In particular, most of our subsequent constructions and results are invariant with respect to the choice of $P$. \end{remark}
+\begin{remark} We refer to \emph{an} IED rather than \emph{the} IED because the orthogonal matrix $P\in\mathcal{O}^n(A)$ is generally not unique.
+Nevertheless, our subsequent constructions and analytical results are invariant to the specific choice of $P$. \end{remark}